samdravitzki/samdravitzki/README.md

 * 🟡 = in progress
 * 🟢 = complete

+They say the first 10 games you make are not going to be good, this is is a place for me to learn and experiement and learn the kind of skills to make unique fun interactive things

 ## Simple snake 🟡
 I want to understand what it takes to publish a working interactive experiement, so I am going to begin really simple with an implementation of snake